 THE 5 MOST COMMON REASONS THAT PEOPLE HAVE TROUBLE TRYING TO IDENTIFY THEIR DREAM

-- Some people get in the habit of settling for average.
+- Get in the habit of settling for average.

-- Some people lack the confidence needed to pursue their dream.
+- Lack the confidence needed to pursue their dream.

 If any of these 5 things have been roadblocks for you then it’s time to recognise them for what they are.
 There is no shame in experiencing them but now the responsibility is yours to find a way to move on.